phlummox/hs-code-nudge/README.md

 - Makefiles, and
 - shell script (what sort?
 I don't know, the page doesn't say).

+## Operating systems supported

+I've only tried building this on Linux.
+Probably, it can be built on MacOS as well; and conceivably, on Windows.

 ## Reporting bugs

 I have hardly tested this at all, and any use of it is at your own risk.